 Reloads the last position you loaded.
 Not available if the last position was loaded from a pipe.
+Currently no keystroke is assigned to this ReloadPosition-Proc

 You can add or remove shortcut keys using the X resources form.translations.
 Here is an example of what would go in your '.Xresources' file: